-Who is the world's largest graphics core maker?
+Who is the largest graphic core maker in the world?
 NVIDIA?
 No. ATI?
-Please try again ...
+Please try again…

 Intel is the world's largest manufacturer of graphics processors (GPUs), with more than half of the world's computers working with a chip chip.
 True, these are the weakest chips that come in an understandable way on motherboards and laptops, but you can not ignore this tremendous power.

-Today, Intel also seems to have realized the potential they have in hand as the company announces a new market - the non-integrated video card market, aimed primarily at consumers looking for high-performance games such as gamers.
-Intel has set up a new division in the company to support the new products, the Intel Graphics division, and it looks like it will now handle all other graphics processor families in the company.
+Today, Intel also seems to have realized the potential they have in hand, as the company announces its entry into a new market - the non-integrated video card market, designed primarily for high-performance consumers such as gamers.
+Intel has set up a new division in the company to support the new products, the Intel Graphics division, and it seems that it will now also handle all the other families of the company's graphics processors.

-Intel's integrated graphics chips are not much favored by the professional audience, and are considered very weak image processors.
-With the move to PCIe, Intel introduced the GMA family (Graphics Media Accelerator) models 900 and-950, Which have managed to deliver reasonable performance, DirectX 9 support and nice frequencies - but have not yet allowed real enjoyment from heavy applications like games.
+Intel's integrated graphics chips are not very popular among the professional audience, and are considered to be very weak image processors.
+With the move to the PCIe channel, Intel introduced the GMA (Graphics Media Accelerator) family of models 900 and-950, Which managed to deliver reasonable performance, DirectX 9 support and nice frequencies - but still did not allow for real enjoyment of heavy applications like games.

 The eXtreme 360Super is the strongest of the three chips when it comes with an 675MHz core, GDDRXNUMM at an 3GHz frequency and an 1.4bit memory controller.
 The cards containing the 512Super will enjoy 360MB or 512MB of memory and of course PCIe X1024.